Calvert County Health Department

 Maternal and Child Health

-The Calvert County Maternal Child Health Program assists pregnant women to access and properly utilize health related services, to practice healthy behaviors, and to utilize good parenting skills.
+The Calvert County Maternal Child Health Program helps pregnant women to access and properly utilize health related services, to practice healthy behaviors, and to utilize good parenting skills.
 Additionally there are infants, children, and adolescents with special health care and psychosocial needs who are at risk for poor life outcomes due to difficulties accessing care.
-At risk women and children are referred to the program for evaluation and needed services, placing a strong emphasis on frequent home visiting and case management, to improve pregnancy outcomes and to improve the emotional, social, and physical development of children.
+At risk women and children are referred to the program for evaluation and needed services, placing a strong emphasis on home visiting an case management, to improve pregnancy outcomes and to improve the emotional, social and physical development of children.
+Nurses who care, want to help you and services are at no cost.
+Call one of the nurse case managers today for more information: 410-535-5400, x400, 405 or 323

 Programs include:

-Will assist pregnant substance using women who need WIC, substance use counseling, mental health services, and assistance locating an obstetrician.
+Will assist women with a substance use disorder who need WIC, substance use counseling, mental health services and assistance locating an obstetrician.

 Provide education on pregnancy, childbirth, and infant care.

-Goal is to have a healthy mother & baby with the mother-to-be and nurse working together as a team.
+Goal is to have a healthy mother & baby with the mother-to-be an nurse working together as a team.

 Children with Special Health Care Needs